-Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFSmanaged Alaska marine mammals between 2014 and 2018 is listed, by marine mammal stock, in Young et al. (2020); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
-The minimum estimated mean annual level of human-caused mortality and serious injury for Western U.S. Steller sea lions between 2014 and 2018 is 254 sea lions: 37 in U.S. commercial fisheries, 0.8 in unknown (commercial, recreational, or subsistence) fisheries, 3.6 in marine debris, 3.6 due to other causes (illegal shooting, mortality incidental to Marine Mammal Protection Act (MMPA)-authorized research), and 209 in the Alaska Native subsistence harvest.
-No observers have been assigned to several fisheries that are known to interact with this stock and estimates of entanglement in fishing gear and marine debris based solely on stranding reports in areas west of 144°W longitude may underestimate the entanglement of Western stock animals that travel to parts of Southeast Alaska.
-Due to a lack of available resources, NMFS is not operating the Alaska Marine Mammal Observer Program (AMMOP) focused on marine mammal interactions that occur in fisheries managed by the State of Alaska.
-The most recent data on Steller sea lion interactions with state-managed fisheries in Alaska are from the Southeast Alaska salmon drift gillnet fishery in 2012 and 2013 (Manly 2015), a fishery in which the majority of the Steller sea lions taken are likely to be from the Eastern stock, although sea lions carrying Western genetic material could be as high as 38% (Hastings et al. 2019).
-Counts of annual illegal gunshot mortality in the Copper River Delta should be considered minimums as they are based solely on aerial carcass surveys from 2015 to 2018, no data are available for 2014, a cause of death for all carcasses found was not determined, and it is not likely that all carcasses are detected.
+Information for each human-caused mortality, serious injury (SI), and non-serious injury (NSI) reported for NMFS-managed Alaska marine mammals between 2017 and 2021 is listed, by marine mammal stock, in Freed et al.

+(2023); however, only the mortality and serious injury (M/SI) data are included in the Stock Assessment Reports.
+The minimum estimated mean annual level of human-caused M/SI for the U.S. portion of the Western Steller sea lion stock between 2017 and 2021 is 267 sea lions: 39 in U.S. commercial fisheries, 0.004 in Alaska subsistence fisheries, 0.2 in Alaska salmon hatcheries, 1.9 in unknown (commercial, recreational, or Alaska subsistence) fisheries, 6.6 in marine debris, 0.8 due to illegal shooting, and 218 in the Alaska Native subsistence harvest.
+The number of human-caused M/SI of Western Steller sea lions in the Asian portion of the range is unknown.

+The most recent data on Steller sea lion interactions with state-managed fisheries in Alaska are from the Southeast Alaska salmon drift gillnet fishery in 2012 and 2013 (Manly 2015), a fishery in which the majority of the Steller sea lions taken are likely to be from the Eastern stock, although sea lions carrying Western genetic material could be as high as 38% (Hastings et al. 2020).
+Counts of annual illegal gunshot mortality in the Copper River Delta should be considered minimums as they are based solely on aerial carcass surveys from 2017 to 2019, no data are available for 2020-2021, a cause of death for all carcasses found was not determined, and it is not likely that all carcasses are detected.
 Disturbance of Steller sea lion haulouts and rookeries can potentially cause disruption of reproduction, stampeding, or increased exposure to predation by marine predators (NMFS 2008; see also NMFS 1990, 1997).
 Effects of disturbance are highly variable and difficult to predict.
 Data are not available to estimate potential impacts from non-monitored activities, including disturbance near rookeries without 3-nmi no-entry buffer zones.
-Potential threats most likely to result in direct human-caused mortality or serious injury of this stock include subsistence harvest, incidental take, illegal shooting, disturbance at rookeries that could cause stampedes, and entanglement in fishing gear and marine debris.
+Potential threats most likely to result in direct human-caused M/SI of this stock include subsistence harvest, incidental take, illegal shooting, disturbance at rookeries that could cause stampedes, and entanglement in fishing gear and marine debris.